nhi-ngo/Frontend-Challenges/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenges, you need a basic understanding of HTML and CSS.**

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design to work to.